Dr. rer. nat. Christoph von Tycowicz

 Felix Ambellan, Stefan Zachow, and Christoph von Tycowicz:

-A Surface-Theoretic Approach for Statistical Shape Modeling
+A Surface-Theoretic Approach for Statistical Shape Modeling.

 Proc.
 Medical Image Computing and Computer Assisted Intervention (MICCAI), Lecture Notes in Computer Science, 2019.